Rishabbh-Sahu/semantic_lookalike_transformers/README.md

 3 : i want a flight on twa from boston to denver <br>
 4 : i need to go to san diego from toronto but i want to stopover in denver<br>
 #----------------------------------------------------------------------------------------------#<br>
-Note: This output will vary based on the targeted sentence
+Note: This output will vary based on the targeted sentence (for which you need to find look alike sentences)

 #### Further improvement
 - Increase the dimension of transformer embedding layer (currently 128) to learn more language representation hence more close/better look alike sentences.
 Kindly try 256, 512 or 768 embedding dims in order to increase the overall performance.